Oakland Psychotherapy & Online Counseling

 Therapy for parents

-Better Parenting Using Acceptance & Commitment Therapy | Adjusting to your new life as a parent | Mom Guilt | Burnout
+Better Parenting Using Acceptance & Commitment Therapy

-Discover more helpful ways to deal with the stress of taking care of your child while not losing yourself.
+Acceptance & Commitment Therapy can help you find more helpful ways to deal with the stress of taking care of your child while not losing yourself.

 To be a good parent you need to be grounded yourself.
 Sacrifice is necessary at times however many parents find themselves so exhausted and burned out because they’ve prioritized everyone else’s needs but their own.

 Psychotherapy provides a safe space for rejuvenation.
+Learn new tools to cope with the difficulties of raising children.

 Becoming a parent is an incredible experience.
 It’s also completely life-changing.
 And we all know that change is hard.

-Chloe Demisch, LCSW is a licensed therapist providing help with any stress or loneliness you may be feeling as a parent.
+Chloe Demisch, LCSW is a licensed therapist providing help with stress or loneliness you may be feeling as a parent.

 Some parents may feel a sense of loss for their old lives as part of the adjustment process.
 It’s possible to celebrate the gift of having a child while also sometimes missing the way things used to be.